MFS - Minor Field Studies

 For your application to be processed it must be complete and contain:

-6. Confirmation in English from the contact person in the field (formal invitation or certificate/contract such as email exchange).
+- Certificate in English from the contact person in the host country proving that he/she can support you before and during the field study.
 If submitting an email exchange, make sure to include both your initial email requesting a contact person and the contact person’s reply confirming the request.

-9. In cases where two students are writing the thesis/degree project together, it must be clear from the project description who is doing what during the field study.
+- In cases where two students are writing the thesis/degree project together, it must be clear from the project description who is doing what during the field study.
 Please bear in mind that all MFS applications are individual.
 If there are two of you writing the thesis together you apply and are assessed separately.

 Selection and decisions